This section is designed to support teachers of history to bring research from the 'Beyond Banglatown' project directly into the classroom.

 KEY STAGE 4 (GCSE)

-All three GCSE history courses on migration (OCR A, OCR B and AQA) include post-war migration to Britain and its impact.
+All four GCSE history courses on migration (OCR A, OCR B, AQA and Pearson Edexcel) include post-war migration to Britain and its impact.
 The Hodder AQA and OCR A textbooks refer specifically to the murder of Altab Ali and anti-racist action, while the OCR B textbook has a ‘closer look’ at Brick Lane.
 In the case of OCR A, Spitalfields is the required historic environment for those choosing migration, so this website – especially the ‘Globe’ section and the overview video – is highly recommended to be used alongside the OCR Spitalfields Teachers’ Guide.